flydiscohuebr/nvidia-304/README.md

 **Firefox crashes for no apparent reason:**
 Go to **about:config** and change the **webgl.disabled** parameter to true

+**Resolution locked at 960x540**
+Comment out or delete the HorizSync and VertRefresh lines in xorg.conf

 **Xorg segfault:**
 Add **nvidia_drm.modeset=1** as kernel parameter